-054 $\mathcal{O}(N \log N)$ and depth $\mathcal{O}(L \log L)$ can achieve approximation rate $\mathcal{O}(N^{-2s/d}L^{-2s/d})$ for the func-055 tion class $C^s([0,1]^d)$ in the $L^{\infty}$ norm, which is nearly optimal.
-In the context of applying neural 056 networks to solve PDEs, the focus shifts to the approximation rates in the Sobolev norms.
-Be-057 lomestny et al. (2023) utilized multivariate spline to derive the required depth, width, and sparsity 058 of a $\text{ReLU}^2$ deep neural network to approximate any Hölder smooth function in Hölder norms with the given approximation error.
+Belomestny et al. (2023) utilized multivariate spline to derive the required depth, width, and sparsity of a $ReLU^2$ deep neural network to approximate any Hölder smooth function in Hölder norms with the given approximation error.
 And the weights of the neural network are also controlled, which is essential to derive generalization error.
-Yang et al. (2023b) derived the nearly optimal approxi-060 mation results of deep neural networks in Sobolev spaces with Sobolev norms.
-Specifically, deep 061 ReLU neural networks with width $\mathcal{O}(N \log N)$ and depth $\mathcal{O}(L \log L)$ can achieve approximation 062 rate $\mathcal{O}(N^{-2(n-1)/d}L^{-2(n-1)/d})$ for functions in $W^{n,\infty}((0,1)^d)$ with $W^{1,\infty}$ norm.
-For higher or-063 der approximation in Sobolev spaces, Yang et al. (2023a) introduced deep super ReLU networks for 064 approximating functions in Sobolev spaces under Sobolev norms $W^{m,p}$ for $m \in \mathbb{N}$ with $m \geq 2$ .
-065 The optimality was also established by estimating the VC-dimension of the function class consisting 066 of higher-order derivatives of deep super ReLU networks.
-067
+Yang et al. (2023b) derived the nearly optimal approximation results of deep neural networks in Sobolev spaces with Sobolev norms.
+Specifically, deep ReLU neural networks with width $\mathcal{O}(N \log N)$ and depth $\mathcal{O}(L \log L)$ can achieve approximation rate $\mathcal{O}(N^{-2(n-1)/d}L^{-2(n-1)/d})$ for functions in $W^{n,\infty}((0,1)^d)$ with $W^{1,\infty}$ norm.
+For higher order approximation in Sobolev spaces, Yang et al. (2023a) introduced deep super ReLU networks for approximating functions in Sobolev spaces under Sobolev norms $W^{m,p}$ for $m \in \mathbb{N}$ with $m \geq 2$.
+The optimality was also established by estimating the VC-dimension of the function class consisting of higher-order derivatives of deep super ReLU networks.

 In this work, we focus on the DRM and PINNs, aiming to derive sharper generalization bounds.
-Compared to Jiao et al. (2021); Duan et al. (2021b), the localized analysis utilized in this paper leads to improved generalization bounds.
+Compared to Jiao et al. (2021); Duan et al. (2021), the localized analysis utilized in this paper leads to improved generalization bounds.
 We believe that this study provides a unified framework for deriving generalization bounds for methods that solve PDEs involving machine learning.

-073 1.1 RELATED WORKS
+1.1.
+Related Works

-075 Deep learning based PDE solvers: Solving high-dimensional PDEs has been a long-standing challenge in scientific computing due to the curse of dimensionality.
-Inspired by the ability and flexibility 076 of neural networks for representing high dimensional functions, numerous studies have focused on 077 developing efficient deep learning-based PDE solvers.
-In recent years, the PINNs have emerged as a flexible framework for addressing problems related to PDEs and have achieved impressive results 079 in numerous tasks.
-Despite their success, there are areas where further improvements can be made, such as developing better optimization targets (Chiu et al., 2022) and neural network architectures 081 (Ren et al., 2022; Zhang et al., 2020).
-Inspired by the use of weak formulation in traditional solvers, 082 Zang et al. (2020) proposed to solve the weak formulation of PDEs via an adversarial network and the DRM (Yu et al., 2018) trains a neural network to minimize the variational formulations of PDEs.
-084
+Deep learning based PDE solvers: Solving highdimensional PDEs has been a long-standing challenge in scientific computing due to the curse of dimensionality.
+Inspired by the ability and flexibility of neural networks for representing high dimensional functions, numerous studies have focused on developing efficient deep learning-based PDE solvers.
+In recent years, the PINNs have emerged as a flexible framework for addressing problems related to PDEs and have achieved impressive results in numerous tasks.
+Despite their success, there are areas where further improvements can be made, such as developing better optimization targets (Chiu et al., 2022) and neural network architectures (Ren et al., 2022; Zhang et al., 2020).
+Inspired by the use of weak formulation in traditional solvers, Zang et al. (2020) proposed to solve the weak formulation of PDEs via an adversarial network and the DRM (Yu et al., 2018) trains a neural network to minimize the variational formulations of PDEs.
+By reformulating the parabolic PDEs as backward stochastic differential equations, (Han et al., 2018) introduced a deep learning-based approach that can handle general high dimensional parabolic PDEs and similar method has been used for high dimensional eigenvalue problems (Han et al., 2020).
+In addition, there are other methods that combine traditional techniques with deep learning, such as Deep Least-Squares Methods (Cai et al., 2020; Lyu et al., 2022), Deep Finite Volume Method (Cen & Zou, 2024), and so forth.